vasinov/chaosimp/README.md

 This will install `stress-ng` and apply 100% load on all CPUs for 20 seconds.

+Running scripts like that on your EC2 instances requires SSM Agent to be installed.
+It's installed by default on Amazon Linux 2 and Ubuntu machines.
+If you are using a different Linux distribution then follow the [official installation guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-agent.html).

 ### Creating a Template

 Before creating a template, you have to create a role with a [policy](https://github.com/chaosops-oss/chaosimp-iam-policies/blob/master/ImpFis.json) that allows FIS to run actions.